MarcDiethelm/xtc/README.md

 http://glue.readthedocs.org/en/latest/options.html

-### PHPStorm / WebStorm Users

-There are some things you can do that will make development so much more easy:

-* You can run Grunt directly in the IDE.
-Any errors during asset parsing will be immediately pointed out to you.
-I you have the Command Line Tools plugin installed, open the Tools menu and select 'Run Command...'.
-Enter `grunt` in the input line.
-Just make sure you have installed Grunt CLI globally with `npm install -g grunt-cli`.
-* You can run/restart Node directly in the IDE.
-If you have the Node.js plugin installed create a Run configuration pointing to app.js.
-There's more than one way do get there.
-If in doubt refer to the documentation of your IDE.
-* Install the Handlebars/Mustache plugin.
-It will give you syntax highlighting for .hbs files.
-Also you can set the comment style to Handlebars comments once you have the plugin.

 ## Template Development and Integration into other backends

 Node-terrific implements some features to help with template integration in different backend systems.